 Business Phone System Essential Features

-Though there are over 100 VoIP phone system features, we’ve highlighted the most important features for small businesses below:
+Though there are over 100 VoIP features, we’ve highlighted the most important ones for small businesses below:

 - Call Routing